 One of my favorite hobbies is walking the aisles of bookstores, particularly old books.

 But inspiration and dreams can be seen in the titles and in short screenings of the books on the shelves.

-Reading blog posts, book summaries, watching videos, and taking courses are all things that are in our world that gives us a healthy visual to compare ourselves and inspire us to do more.
+Reading blog posts, book summaries, watching videos, and taking courses are all things in our world that give us a healthy visual to compare ourselves and inspire us to do more.